astrapy/ArduinoColorbotValorant/README.md

 [https://streamable.com/xwlera]

-This is an older version of my Colorbot for valorant, i have played 6 months with it without getting banned.
+This is an really old version of my Colorbot for valorant, i have played 6 months with it without getting banned.
 The reason i make it public is cuz i made it much better trough the time, and too give you a great starting base.
+Join my discord server to purchase the Private version which is much more precise and undetected.
 ## ✍️ Usage

 1. **Spoof Arduino**: